Colonial Secretary's papers 1822-1877

 Moreton Bay Penal Settlement

-The correspondence includes cargo manifests, petitions requesting sentencing reviews, complaints of behaviour, lists of prisoners, requests for tools and supplies including cattle and horses, an excess of maize and the hardship of mulct (tax) on freight and a riot of prisoners on the ship ‘Eleanor’.
+The correspondence relates to administrative and operational matters at the Moreton Bay settlement.
+It includes cargo manifests, petitions requesting sentencing reviews, complaints regarding behaviour, lists of prisoners, and requests for tools and supplies, including cattle, horses, and maize.
+It also records concerns over the hardship caused by the mulct (tax) on freight and a riot by prisoners aboard the ship Eleanor.

 Norfolk Island Penal Settlement

-Correspondence also includes mention of the management of Norfolk Island, ships, cargo, prisoners and appointments to various government positions.
+The correspondence also addresses the administration and management of Norfolk Island, including matters relating to ships, cargo, and prisoners.
+It records appointments to various government positions within the settlement.

 Interactions with First Nations People